Asthma causes swelling and narrowing of the airways in your lungs.

 - Faster breathing when at rest

 Severe flare-ups are life-threatening.
 They can cause brain damage or death.
 In a severe flare-up, the muscle tightening, swelling, and mucus production are even worse.
-Breathing is extremely difficult.
+Breathing is challenging.
 Your body can't get enough oxygen and can't remove carbon dioxide.
 Waste gas is trapped in the alveoli, and gas exchange can’t occur.
 The body is not getting enough oxygen.
 Without oxygen, body tissues, especially brain tissue, begin to die.
-If this goes on for long, it can lead to brain damage or death.
+If this continues for long, it can lead to brain damage or death.

 - Severe difficulty breathing